ufonduo/share-extras/trunk/BBC Weather Dashlet/README.txt

 Using the dashlet
 -----------------

-Log in to Alfresco Share and navigate to a site dashboard.
+Log in to Alfresco Share and navigate to a site or user dashboard.
 Click the Customize Dashboard button to edit the contents of the dashboard and drag the dashlet into one of the columns from the list of dashlets.